Erdiko/authorize/README.md

  ...
  ```

-Then you have `$this->auth` attribute available to use in any _*get*_ or _*post*_ action, where with the `can` method
+You will then have a `$this->auth` attribute available to use in any _get_ or _post_ action.
+This will be used in `can`
-you will be able to grant or reject access to a logged user in a resource.
-For example, if current user has ADMIN role,
+methods that determine access, allowing you to grant or reject access to a resource.

-then it will be redirected to admin dashboard (GRANTED), otherwise, will be redirected to login page (REJECTED).
+For example, if current user has ADMIN role, then it will be redirected to admin dashboard (GRANTED), otherwise the user
+will be redirected to login page (REJECTED).

  ```
     php public function getDashboard()